 How Containers Benefit the Service Provider

 Service providers working with their clients on business expansion opportunities can realize great benefits in working with containers.
 As an example, an end-user client looking to introduce a new application into their back-end business functionality can leverage the help of their service provider to build for them.
-The service provider can utilize a container to design, deploy, and test the new application on a host system, self-sufficient and isolated from the main IT operational environment.
+The service provider can utilize a Windows Server container to design, deploy, and test the new application on a host system, self-sufficient and isolated from the main IT operational environment.
 Here, the service provider can test different configurations and even replicate for multiple locations before launching into the client’s back-end system.

 Container environments make for an efficient opportunity for service providers to help introduce new IT functionality and business applications that benefit both the end-user client’s back-end operations, as well as that of their customers.